Face: Biological perspective

 Research has indicated that certain areas of the brain respond particularly well to faces.
 The fusiform face area, within the fusiform gyrus, is activated by faces, and it is activated differently for shy and social people.
 A study confirmed that "when viewing images of strangers, shy adults exhibited significantly less activation in the fusiform gyri than did social adults".
 Furthermore, particular areas respond more to a face that is considered attractive, as seen in another study: "Facial beauty evokes a widely distributed neural network involving perceptual, decision-making and reward circuits.
 In those experiments, the perceptual response across FFA and LOC [lateral occipital complex] remained present even when subjects were not attending explicitly to facial beauty".

 Society and culture

-Cosmetic surgery
+Plastic surgery: Cosmetic and reconstructive surgery

-Cosmetic surgery can be used to alter the appearance of the facial features.
-Maxillofacial surgery may also be used in cases of facial trauma, injury to the face and skin diseases.
+"Plastic surgery" may refer to cosmetic surgery, which can be used to alter the appearance of the facial features for personal or social reasons, such as "nose jobs" (rhinoplasty), while facial reconstructive surgery, such as maxillofacial surgery, may also be used in cases of facial trauma, injury to the face and skin diseases.
 Severely disfigured individuals have received full face transplants and partial transplants of skin and muscle tissue.